-Now that Southwest has begun Hawaii flights, it’s made this little pice of paradise much more accessible to those of us who love to fly Southwest Airlines.
+Now that Southwest flies to Hawaii, it’s made this little pice of paradise much more accessible to those of us who love to fly Southwest Airlines.

-If Hawaii is on your dreamlist, we’re about to give you even more reasons to start planning a trip.
+So, if Hawaii is on your dream list, we’re about to give you even more reasons to start planning a trip.

-Here are 13 amazing things to do in Hawaii from the Go to Travel Gal team.
+Here are 19 amazing things to do in Hawaii…

 1. Explore Volcanoes National Park